 Take into account the reel

 It is vital to possess the right type of baitcasting reel when dealing with light lures.
 You need to understand how to use your thumb on the spool of the reel.
 This works as a manual brake.
 One early sign of backlash takes place when your line is beginning to unspool.
 To keep the line in check and prevent it from ending up in a tangle, apply more thumb pressure.
 All in all, your reel needs to be heavier than the normal kind when casting light lures.
-You can see our top pick for baitcasting reel for light lures here.

 How to cast a baitcaster with light lures proficiently